Kydang2204/Javascript_practice/README.md

 ## Documentation
 ### Server
 #### CRUD API

-**Examples of Query**
+With CRUD API we can get docs, create a doc,  get, update, delete a doc by id of any available model that we have permission.

+- Getting docs by using GET method to baseUrl/prefix/modelName
+- Getting a doc by using GET method to baseUrl/prefix/modelName/id
+- Creating a doc by using POST method to  baseUrl/Prefix/modelName
+- Updating a doc by using PUT method to  baseUrl/prefix/modelName/id
+- Deleting a doc by using DELETE method to baseUrl/prefix/modelName/id

+We also can query paging, populate, filter, sort as these examples.

-Getting users with paging : page = 3, limit = 5
+- Getting users with paging : page = 3, limit = 5
 ```
 localhost:3005/api/User?isPaging=true&page=3&limit=5
 ```
-Getting users with descending name and ascending createdAt
+- Getting users with descending name and ascending createdAt
 ```
 localhost:3005/api/User?sort=-name createdAt
 ```
-Getting users with populating userType and notificationSettings
+- Getting users with populating userType and notificationSettings
 ```
 localhost:3005/api/User?populate=userType,notificationSettings
 ```
-Finding users that have name is guest and email is guest@nft.com
+- Finding users that have name is guest and email is guest@nft.com
 ```
 localhost:3005/api/User?filter={"name":"guest","email":"guest@nft.com"}
 ```

- ##  Testing
+ ##  Test
  ### Test Server

 At backend folder, after installing dependencies, starting database, we create .env.test file.